Alcampopiano/hypothesize/paper/paper.md

 Hypothesize brings many of these functions into the Python library ecosystem with the goal of making robust hypothesis testing easy for researchers, even if they have not had extensive training in statistics or computer science.
-It is, however, assumed that users have a basic understanding of the concepts and terms related to statistical hypothesis testing.
+It is, however, assumed that users have a basic understanding of the concepts and terms related to robust hypothesis testing (e.g., trimmmed mean and bootstrapping).
 While other statistical libraries in Python provide some useful options for robust statistics [@Vallat2018; @seabold2010statsmodels; @ho2019moving], Hypothesize focuses on providing a larger selection of robust methods for comparing groups and measuring associations, especially those that are